nourhanghanima/climate_visualizations/README.md

-# climate_visualizations
+# Climate Visualizations
-A couple of visualizations created to show the effects of climate change on R.
+A couple of visualizations created to show the progression of climate change on R.

 Data taken from NASA, EM-DAT
+Plots created with ggplot2 and plotly